CodeCraftsmanRohit/CompleteMernAuthentication_learning/README.md

 step 6->to create a  user, create a controller function(authController.js) and using that ,after, we will create an api end point,

- step 6.1 -> first create register controller function
+ step 6.1 -> first create register controller function in authController.js

  step6.2 -> when user is cretaed and saved in DB , next we have to generate token(using id from mongodb DB) for authentication and send this using cookie.